-When exposed to PF due to one attack or another, a character must pass a Willpower ACT roll in order to retain the integrity of their morphic field.
-If this ACT fails, the character will be changed somehow, most often on a temporary basis, but occasionally permanently.
+When exposed to PF due to one attack or another, a character must pass a Willpower ACTION roll to retain the integrity of their morphic field.
+If this ACTION fails, the character will be changed somehow, most often on a temporary basis, but occasionally permanently.
 Such changes can be as simple as an alteration of color, but can go as far as a complete transformation into something else entirely!

 Psionic Saturation (PS) is a kind of overload of the mental energies in an environment.
-This is most often created by the use of abilities that generate raw psions, the particles which act as carriers of psionics and thought energies, but can also occur due to (admittedly bizarre) natural phenomenon or even malfunctions that occur in the execution of mental powers occasionally.
+This is most often created by the use of abilities that generate raw psions, the particles which act as carriers of psionics and thought energies, but can also occur due to (admittedly bizarre) natural phenomenon or even malfunctions that occasionally occur in the execution of mental powers.

 This is representative of things such as fire, poison, and radiation, which linger and cause continuing harm long after they are initially encountered.
 Particularly potent versions of SD attacks may exist in a doubled fashion, meaning that an indicated 2x SD effect would only be reduced by -1 RS each turn, instead of the usual -2 RS (though such dangerous damage should be incredibly rare).